ByAUJay

 Hash Time-Locked Contracts (HTLCs)

-The backbone of atomic swaps, HTLCs utilize cryptographic hashes and time constraints to enforce conditional payments:
+The core of atomic swaps, HTLCs (Hashed Time-Locked Contracts), make use of cryptographic hashes and time limits to ensure that payments are conditional:

-- Hash Lock: The recipient can claim funds only by providing a pre-image of a cryptographic hash.
+- Hash Lock: The person receiving the funds can only get them by providing the pre-image of a cryptographic hash.

-- Time Lock: If the recipient doesn’t claim within a specified timeframe, the sender can reclaim their funds.
+- Time Lock: If the recipient doesn’t make a claim within a certain period, the sender can get their money back.

 Cryptographic Primitives

-- Hash Functions: SHA-256 or Blake2b for generating hash locks.
+- Hash Functions: Use SHA-256 or Blake2b to create hash locks.

 Protocol Variants

-- On-Chain Atomic Swaps: Fully managed via smart contracts deployed on respective blockchains.
+- On-Chain Atomic Swaps: These are handled entirely through smart contracts that are set up on their respective blockchains.

-- Off-Chain Atomic Swaps: Utilize payment channels or state channels for faster, scalable swaps.
+- Off-Chain Atomic Swaps: These swaps make use of payment channels or state channels, allowing for quicker and more scalable transactions.

 Scenario

-Alice wants to swap 1 BTC for Bob’s 20 ETH.
-Both parties agree on terms, and the swap proceeds as follows:
+Alice is looking to trade 1 BTC for Bob’s 20 ETH.
+They’ve both settled on the terms, and here’s how the swap goes down:

 Step-by-Step Process